hellowhaaa/flying_high/README.md

 - CI/CD: Established a CI/CD pipeline using GitHub Actions to build and test code every time pushing a commit to GitHub, which can save a lot of time and effort.

+### Website

+- Flight Finder: Streamline your travel planning with our intuitive search feature, complete with an auto-complete dropdown menu.
+Find specific departure or arrival flights in real-time, ensuring you're always one step ahead.

+- Insurance Solutions: Quickly access potential insured amounts varying by different insurers.

+- Real-Time Flight Alerts: Stay informed and never miss a beat with automated email notifications.
+Any changes to your flight are immediately communicated, keeping user updated and prepared.

+- Personalized Insurance Insights: Easily retrieve detailed insurance information relevant to your profile.

+- Interactive Flight Map: View all flights departing from or arriving at Taoyuan Airport each day, offering user a comprehensive overview of travel options.

+- Airline Performance Metrics: Gain insight into airline reliability with on-time performance tracker.
+Compare and contrast the punctuality of different carriers, empowering you with the knowledge to choose the best airline for your travels.

 ## Demo

 ![Search_Flight_Insurance](https://github.com/hellowhaaa/flying_high/assets/98002855/7d03a627-aafc-4767-a645-75101672cccd)